 Chongqing spicy hot pot base

-Red chili oil base that is made with beef fat and very little spices.
+Red chili oil base that is made with beef fat and very little in terms of spices.
 The aroma and flavor mostly come from the animal fat and chili peppers.
-The finished broth is usually more oily, spicier, and heavier than the Sichuan style.
+The finished broth is usually oilier, spicier, and heavier than the Sichuan style.

-- De Zhuang – A Chongqing brand that is quite famous domestically.
-I was surprised to find their products on Amazon.
+De Zhuang (德庄) – A Chongqing brand that is quite famous back in China.
+You can usually find it in Chinese markets

 Mongolian spicy hot pot base